Nix-wie-weg/ruby-style-guide/README.md

 > it even clearer. <br/>
 > -- Steve McConnell

-* Write self-documenting code and ignore the rest of this section.
-Seriously!
+* Write self-documenting code.
-* Write comments in English.
+* Write comments in German.
 * Use one space between the leading `#` character of the comment and the text of the comment.
 * Comments longer than a word are capitalized and use punctuation.
 Use [one